-During the remaining quarters of 2016, we expect general and administrative expenses to increase in absolute dollars as compared to the first quarter of 2016, due to anticipated increased payroll and related costs and facilities-related costs attributable to increased hiring, investment in information technology and planned facility expansion.
-We also anticipate that legal fees associated with ongoing litigation will continue to increase during 2016.
+During the fourth quarter of 2016, we expect general and administrative expenses to be consistent with third quarter levels but increase in absolute dollars as compared to the first two quarters of 2016 due to increases in depreciation and amortization and facilities-related costs.
+These increase are attributable to investment in information technology and facility expansion.
+We also expect legal fees associated with ongoing litigation to remain higher than we experienced in 2015.